Vengeance Paladin 5e Guide

 Divine Health: Refer to the 5e Paladin Guide.

 Channel Divinity: You get two pretty great Channel Divinities here, with one being the actual reason you pick this Oath.

 - Abjure Enemy: The Frightened condition is a very strong mechanic.
 Great for boss fights and crowd control.

 - Vow of Enmity: This is is your immediate go-to when you’re fighting a big baddie.
 Always-on advantage means you will rarely miss your target, and paired with Great Weapon Fighting, you can always keep that damage coming.
-Plus, getting advantage on each attack roll is just nasty with an Oath of Vengeance Paladin, not only will you be hitting more but you will be critting more.
+Plus, getting advantage on each attack roll is just nasty with an Vengeance Paladin, not only will you be hitting more but you will be critting more.
 This allows you to double your smite damage with regularity.

 Oath of Vengeance Spells: Most of these spells are for movement or stopping your target from moving.
 They’re much more combat-oriented than other spell lists, but you at least have a few options.